DominicSpears/milestoneproject4-hivefitness/testing.md

 ### Validator Tests
 #### All html Pages
-  * W3C HTML Validator -
+  * W3C HTML Validator - Document checking completed.
+No errors or warnings to show.

 #### style.css
-  * W3C CSS Validator -
+  * W3C CSS Validator - Congratulations!
+No Error Found.

 #### script.js
-  * JSHint Code Tester -
+  * JSHint Code Tester - One warning
+'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
 #### app.py
   * PEP8 Python Validator -